avantifellows/plio-frontend/docs/ENV.md

 ### Google analytics
 #### `VUE_APP_GOOGLE_ANALYTICS_ID`
-The Tracking ID for the Google analytics property corresponding to the app
+The Tracking Code for the Google analytics property corresponding to the app.

+#### `VUE_APP_GOOGLE_ANALYTICS_APP_NAME`
+Name of the Google Analytics Property corresponding to the Tracking Code mentioned above.